awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ## Retrieve the public key through instance metadata<a name="retrieving-the-public-key-instance"></a>

 The public key that you specified when you launched an instance is also available through the instance metadata\.
-To view the public key that you specified when launching the instance, use the following command from your instance:
+To view the public key that you specified when launching the instance, use the following command from your instance\.

 ------
 #### [ IMDSv2 ]